Tongariro Alpine Crossing

 Drivers get you familiar with the land before you reach

 The Ketetahi car park is a locally owned business.
 In addition to secure parking and one-way shuttle services, it offers cultural insights and incredible hospitality.
-Hikers receive a map and fact sheet that provides them with relevant cultural background and safety tips.

 The drivers are informative and entertaining, and give hikers a warm Maori welcome.
 Along the way, they provide historical information about the area with a humorous twist that relaxes them before their upcoming excursion.